 Whatever floats your boat.

-NOTE: London Shell Co. is open for cruising dinners from Wed-Sat, and cruising lunches on weekends (plus Fridays in December) – you can book both right HERE.
+NOTE: London Shell Co. is open for cruising dinners from Wed-Sat, and cruising lunches on Fri-Sun.
+You can find out more, and book lunch or dinner right HERE.

 London Shell Co. | The Prince Regent, moored alongside Sheldon Square, W2 6PY